ingenthr/ingenthr.github.com/about.markdown

 ## Team

-Some of our earliest computers are pictured above.
+Some of our earliest computers, or at least their keyboards, are cropped above.

-### Dustin Sallings, co-founder, chief architect
+- **Dustin Sallings** - co-founder, Chief Architect

 Dustin's a core committer for memcached, and spins out asynchronous, scale-out solutions like breathing.
 Dustin is creator of Spymemcached, the high-performance Java memcached client.
-Dustin helped write the Beyond.com ecommerce engine and helped 2Wire to scale to over a million networked devices.
+Dustin helped write the Beyond.com ecommerce engine and helped 2Wire's device networks to scale-out to over a million networked devices.

-### Steve Yen, co-founder, CEO
+- **Steve Yen** - co-founder, CEO

 Steve was co-founder of the world's first application servers at Kiva Software (acquired by Netscape), and was co-founder of e-commerce/order-processing SaaS provider, Escalate Software (acquired by GE Retail Systems).
+Steve likes lambda's.